apache/druid/docs/api-reference/supervisor-api.md

 }
 ```

-The above operation will reset offsets only for partitions `0` and `2` to 100 and 650 respectively.
+The example operation resets offsets only for partitions `0` and `2` to 100 and 650 respectively.
 After a successful reset,
-when the supervisor's tasks restart, they will resume reading from `{"0": 100, "1": 10, "2": 650, "3": 40}`.
+when the supervisor's tasks restart, they resume reading from `{"0": 100, "1": 10, "2": 650, "3": 40}`.

 </TabItem>
 </Tabs>